Texture (geology)

 In geology, texture or rock microstructure refers to the relationship between the materials of which a rock is composed.
 The broadest textural classes are crystalline (in which the components are intergrown and interlocking crystals), fragmental (in which there is an accumulation of fragments by some physical process), aphanitic (in which crystals are not visible to the unaided eye), and glassy (in which the particles are too small to be seen and amorphously arranged).
 The geometric aspects and relations amongst the component particles or crystals are referred to as the crystallographic texture or preferred orientation.
 Textures can be quantified in many ways.
-The most common parameter is the crystal size distribution.
+A common parameter is the crystal size distribution.
 This creates the physical appearance or character of a rock, such as grain size, shape, arrangement, and other properties, at both the visible and microscopic scale.

-Textures are penetrative fabrics of rocks; they occur throughout the entirety of the rock mass on a microscopic, hand-specimen, and often outcrop scale.
+Textures are penetrative fabrics of rocks; they occur throughout the entirety of the rock mass on microscopic, hand-sized specimen, and often outcrop scales.
 This is similar in many ways to foliations, except a texture does not necessarily carry structural information in terms of deformation events and orientation information.
-Structures occur on a hand-specimen scale and above.
+Structures occur on a hand-sized specimen scale and above.